Diffusion Language Models

 Adaptive Termination

-Predicting optimal output length dynamically to avoid "hallucinatory padding" or premature truncation.
+Predicting optimal output length dynamically using methods like CDC to avoid "hallucinatory padding".

 6